KU-EECS581/Project-3/README.md

 The startup instructions for the frontend and backend can be found in their respective READMEs:

 - [Frontend Startup](frontend/README.md#startup-instructions)
+- [Middleware Startup](middleware/README.md#startup-instructions) (note that you do not "start" the middleware, you mainly just install the dependencies)
 - [Backend Startup](backend/README.md#startup-instructions)